shrutikapoor08/devjoke/README.md

 * * *

+Question: What do you do when a JavaScript developer is sad?

+Answer: You "console" them. xD

+***

 The programmer to his son: "Here, I brought you a new basketball."
 "Thank you, daddy, but where is the user's guide?"😜